The change of preference period explained for Year 12s

 No matter what you decide, you should be so proud of what you’ve achieved to get here.
 Your hard work is almost behind you, and your future is just beginning.

-To learn more about how to get into uni no matter your ATAR, book a free phone chat with one of our friendly student advisors.
+Learn more about how to get into uni no matter your ATAR.

 Related blogs